Pseudosance/Project-FindYou/README.md

 the map to indicate where to go, where parking is, etc. There will also be a contacts list to invite friends to an event/group.

+# APIs, SDKs, etc:
+Used Parse for backend

+Google maps for ... well maps and location...

+Facebook sdk for facebook integration....

+Travis CI for testing

-TEAM MEMBERS:
+# TEAM MEMBERS:

-Steven Beck,
+Steven Beck

-Mitchell Binning,
+Mitchell Binning

 Amy Drafahl